-- · provincial health card - · medications - · please bring all your medications in their original containers - keep them here at the hospital for the pharmacist to review on admission and before discharge - if you use an insulin pen, bring it along with the cartridge of insulin that is in it (it is not necessary to bring all your insulin) - · please bring your medication coverage information or drug card - · glucometer/test strips/lancets if you have diabetes - supplies for 2-3 exchanges if you are on peritoneal dialysis (it is not necessary to bring your cycler to the hospital); also bring a sampling bag - · pyjamas, house coat, slippers - toiletries (toothbrush/toothpaste, shampoo/conditioner, brush/comb, deodorant) - · dentures/denture paste/cup, if needed - · eyeglasses, hearing aid, cane/walker, if needed - · shaving kit cordless electric shaver preferred or bring your usual shaving kit - · casual, loose fitting clothing if you are staying in the London area following discharge (Northern patients) - · list of contact numbers for family members, friends etc. - money for incidentals (i.e., phone/TV rental).
-To prevent blood clots, your surgeon will prescribe Thromboembolic (TED) stockings that cost \$35.
+- provincial health card - medications - please bring all your medications in their original containers - please keep them here at the hospital for the pharmacist to review on admission and prior to discharge - if you use an insulin pen, bring it along with the cartridge of insulin that is in it (it is not necessary to bring all your insulin) - please bring your medication coverage information or drug card - glucometer/test strips/lancets if you have diabetes - supplies for 2-3 exchanges if you are on peritoneal dialysis (it is not necessary to bring your cycler to the hospital) - pyjamas, house coat, slippers - toiletries (toothbrush/toothpaste, shampoo/conditioner, brush/comb, deodorant) - dentures/denture paste/cup, if needed - eyeglasses, hearing aid, cane/walker, if needed - shaving kit electric shaver preferred - casual, loose fitting clothing if you are staying for 2-3 weeks in the London area following discharge (Northern patients) - list of contact numbers for family members, friends etc. - money for incidentals (i.e., phone/TV rental).
+To prevent blood clots, your surgeon will prescribe Thromboembolic (TED) stockings that cost \$25.
 Your surgeon may also prescribe an abdominal binder to support your incision.
 The cost is approximately \$45-\$70 depending on size.
 These costs may be covered by your insurance plan.
 If payment is a concern, please review with your social worker.
 Payment can be made at the Business Office on discharge or via billing at a later date.